 2012 Dodge Charger Recalls

-The side air bag curtains and seat air bags may deploy unintentionally due to the side impact sensors being calibrated improperly.
-Dealers will update the occupant restraint control module calibration free of charge to resolve the problem.
+The side air bag curtains and seat air bags may deploy suddenly without warning due to an overly sensitive calibration of the side impact sensors.

 The alternator can fail, causing loss of electrical power and possible engine stalling.

 Wiring that carries power to the low beam headlights may overheat, causing them to stop operating.